JStaRFilms/MEB-x-Kiosk-Application/docs/Builder_Handoff_Report.md

 ## Content Downloader Implementation

-A new content downloading system has been implemented to automatically fetch books and videos from a remote source.
+A comprehensive content downloading system has been implemented to automatically fetch books and videos from remote sources, including YouTube videos.

 ### What Was Built

-- **New Service Module**: Created `src/services/downloader.py` containing the `ContentDownloader` class that handles all content downloading logic.
+- **Enhanced Service Module**: Created `src/services/downloader.py` containing the `ContentDownloader` class with support for both direct downloads and YouTube videos.

+- **YouTube Video Support**: Added yt-dlp integration to download YouTube videos automatically.
+The system detects YouTube URLs and uses specialized downloading logic for them.

-- **Filename-Based Versioning**: Unlike the previous hash-based system, this implementation uses simple filename-based versioning - content is downloaded only if the file does not already exist locally.
-This eliminates the need for hash comparisons and simplifies the logic.
+- **Filename-Based Versioning**: Uses simple filename-based versioning - content is downloaded only if the file does not already exist locally.
+For YouTube videos, it checks for any video file with the base name (handling different extensions like .mp4, .webm, etc.).

 - **Configuration Update**: Updated `config/app_config.json` to use the correct Gist URL: `https://gist.githubusercontent.com/JStaRFilms/7a81c8d792ab2e5a88801ad6dc999328/raw/content.json`.

+- **Dependencies**: Added `yt-dlp` to `requirements.txt` for YouTube downloading capabilities.

 - **Background Thread Integration**: Modified `src/app.py` to run the content downloader in a background daemon thread that periodically checks for new content based on the configured interval.